In 2019, there’s no excuse for the modern workplace to have avoided migrating to the cloud – or at least to have begun its journey.

 Influencing IT infrastructure

-In recent years, we’ve reaped the benefits of more productive and connected collaboration and communication tools.
-Technology continues to evolve, driving growth in cloud-managed systems and applications.
+In recent years, we’ve reaped the benefits of more productive, and connected, collaboration and communication tools.
+Of course, technology continues to evolve, driving growth in cloud-managed systems and applications.
 The result?
-Increased organizational agility – the ability to respond to market opportunities and threats with speed, improved productivity and a positive impact on time and costs.
+Increased organizational agility – and the ability to respond to market opportunities and threats with speed, improved productivity and a positive impact on time and costs.

-We are in a flexible working revolution
+A flexible working revolution

-The days of assigned desktop PCs and desk telephones are disappearing, as connectivity across multiple devices allow us to work more freely, as well as on the go.
+The days of assigned desktop PCs and desk telephones are disappearing, as connectivity across multiple devices allow us to work more freely; quite literally, on-the-go.
 This is backed by research from Gensler, which suggests that individual workstations are actually only occupied 55% of the time in the standard workplace.
-Whether that’s down to employees working more regularly outside of the office and in their own homes or simply as a result of varying working preferences seeing them utilizing different environments such as meeting rooms, quiet spaces or social areas, it’s clear that flexible working is with us to stay.
+Whether that’s due to employees working more outside of the office – at home or in other remote locations – or simply using different office environments such as meeting rooms, quiet spaces or social areas, it’s clear that flexible working is with us to stay.

-Many organizations today are acknowledging that the single desk or cubicle space does not fit all and are creating more diverse spaces and ‘zones’, yet some are taking it even further by doing away with the traditional office floorplan altogether.
+Many organizations today acknowledge that the single desk or cubicle space does not fit all and are creating more diverse spaces and ‘zones’, yet some are taking it even further by doing away with the traditional office floorplan altogether.
 Mars, for instance, redesigned its global headquarters with an open environment that centers around transparency and openness to increase human interaction and collaboration.

-Do you need help scaling your IT infrastructure for the future?
-At Arkadin, we can devise, implement and manage cloud transformation services to help your organization with everything from the migration process to individual user adoption and company-wide rollout strategies.
+If you need help scaling your IT infrastructure for the future then talk to us.
+As the Cloud Communications division of NTT we can devise, implement and manage cloud transformation services to help your organization with everything from the migration process, to individual user adoption, and company-wide rollout strategies.